abesford/seizzmic-site-0c00b/src/pages/index.md

       and thrive
     content: >-
       Being digital is about much more than your website.
-It is the way to radically improve how your organisation works, as well as how you interact with your customers and suppliers.
+It is the way to radically improve how your organisation works, and how you interact with your customers and suppliers.
     actions: []
     image: images/2021.png
   - section_id: features